IMPORTANT NOTE: This page relates to the period mid-2016 (establishment of the Task Team) to late 2019 (launch of the Guidelines).

 Persons with disabilities comprise approximately one billion people worldwide, 80% of whom live in developing countries.
 The Secretary-General has highlighted this population as a critical group for inclusion under Core Responsibility 3 of the Agenda for Humanity.
 The Charter on Inclusion of Persons with Disabilities in Humanitarian Action was one of the key outcomes of the World Humanitarian Summit, and called for the development of guidelines on the inclusion of persons with disabilities in humanitarian action.

 In line with its WHS commitment, the IASC endorsed the establishment of a time bound Task Team (Jan 2017- Dec 2018) in July 2016.
-Led by a tripartite co-chairing agreement comprising UNICEF, the International Disability Alliance, and Handicap International, the task team is composed of organisations of persons with disabilities (DPOs); NGOs; UN Agencies; ICRC; IOM; Governments; ECHO; IASC Secretariat; and the IASC MHPSS Reference Group.
+Led by a tripartite co-chairing agreement comprising UNICEF, the International Disability Alliance, and Handicap International, the task team is composed of organisations of persons with disabilities (DPOs); NGOs; UN Agencies; ICRC; IOM; Governments; ECHO; the IASC Secretariat; and the IASC MHPSS Reference Group.
+OCHA ensured the Secretariat of the Task Team.

 - TT on Inclusion of Persons with Disabilities in Humanitarian Action TORs